NoahMSchool/SwiftPlanets/WRITEUP.md

 I loved using this and found it very useful but one thing I would have liked is if it added a creative twist to it to keep the user engaged.
 I may want to use an anlaogy of some sort to make the program more relatable to use

 **Other Games**

-From clash royale I like how units are managed as instead of being directly controlled by the

 **Game Research Takeaways**